What Are Some Common Mistakes People Make After a DUI Arrest?

 If someone in California were to plead guilty to a third DUI, they would have to serve a minimum of 120 days in custody.
 In Contra Costa, which is where I work, it’s normally a minimum of 180 days in custody.
 However, if you know what to do, then you can often get accepted into a residential rehabilitation program instead.
 As a result, you would be able to avoid jail time and work to address any issues with alcohol.
 The point is that if you just run to court and plead guilty, you’re essentially submitting to whatever they’re going to give you without any sort of ability to fashion it in a way that’s more beneficial to you.

-For more information on Mistakes After A DUI Arrest, an initial consultation is your best next step.
+For more information on Mistakes After A DUI Arrest, a free initial consultation is your best next step.
 Get the information and legal answers you’re seeking by calling (925) 308-6444 today.

 Call Now For A Free Consultation